 - Rila Institute of Health Sciences has developed a Postgraduate Diploma in Cardiology to be offered to students from UK and overseas.

-- The course runs over approximately 9 to 12 months for the Postgraduate Diploma.
+- The course runs over approximately a year for the Postgraduate Diploma.
 For exact course dates and locations please check website.

 - The reading topics i.e. resource learning material, which are specifically commissioned by Rila Institute of Health Sciences, cover the essential elements in developing core knowledge and skills in Cardiology.

 - Workshop/lectures are held at the start of the course in the international regional centre, but usually in the UK.
 This is structured to include lectures and a one day workshop relevant to developing a sound basis for Cardiology.

 - Workshops/lectures will also be held during the course.